CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Related Video

-Think of it this way: For nine months, baby’s been used to a warm, noisy, comfortable place where he can move as you move.
+Think of it this way: For nine months, baby’s been used to a warm, noisy, comfortable place where they can move as you move.
 It’s a shock to be immediately moved into a cold, quiet nursery with and confined to a crib.

 “We expect them to like this new situation right away,” Hernandez-Puga says.
 “Lack of sleep and nerves puts everyone at wits end.”